-Today’s technology has allowed us to work almost anywhere we want – spurring a question that a growing majority of us is asking; if work have become digital why do we still come to offices?
+Today’s technology created a digital environment that allowed us to work in almost anywhere we want – spurring a question that a growing majority of us is asking; if work have become digital why do we still come to offices?

 British economist Frances Cairncross – along with a number of other social and media theorists – predicted that distance will die during the year 1990s following the spread of the internet.
 They argued that space itself would become irrelevant when every place is connected instantaneously to every other location on the planet.
 It only makes sense that some of us would start asking if there’s really any need for offices – why go to work when it can actually go to you?

 U.S. professor Melvin Webber’s well-known prediction is seemingly becoming imminent today.
 He said during the year 1973: “For the first time in history, it might be possible to locate on a mountain top and to maintain intimate, real-time, and realistic contact with business or other associates”.
 Traditional workspaces will soon be rendered obsolete as instantaneous communication to almost everyone is established.

 But quite frankly, history has veered off a bit too far from what they expected.
 There’s no denying that we can now easily talk to anyone from around the globe yet ironically, we still go to work every day.
 Despite of its popularity, not everyone has picked up the trend of Telecommuting.
 On the other hand, corporations continuously invest in new or renovated office spaces located at the heart of urban areas so as to attract more talent.

 Little do the early commentators know that though we now have the option of working anywhere in the digital world, it doesn’t necessarily mean we want to.
 Even if we already have the power to access a large quantity of information right at our fingertips, we still strive for places that allows us to share knowledge face to face, to generate ideas, and to create pools of talents and perspectives.